|

 It is run from the command line.

-any of the following sources (which represent the same content as the
+of the following sources (which represent the same content as the

-lcal 'man' page, but in alternate formats):
+LCAL 'man' page, but in alternate formats):

-Lcal 2.1.0 Release Now Available!
+LCAL 2.1.0 Release Now Available!
 (07 Oct 2007):

-The latest version (2.1.0) of lcal was released on 07 Oct 2007.
+The latest version (2.1.0) of LCAL was released on 07 Oct 2007.

 Changes that are available in the 2.1.0 release:

-Bugs/Problems in Lcal 2.1.0 (as of 27 May 2009):
+Bugs/Problems in LCAL 2.1.0 (as of 31 May 2023):

-Notes On Obsolete Releases of Lcal:
+Notes On Obsolete Releases of LCAL:

-Details (features, bugs/problems, etc) about obsolete versions of lcal.
+Details (features, bugs/problems, etc) about obsolete versions of LCAL.

-Lcal PostScript Calendar Examples
+LCAL PostScript Calendar Examples

-Here are examples (click to enlarge) of PostScript lunar calendars produced
+Here are examples (click to enlarge) of PostScript lunar calendars

 Figure 3a